-Easy Healthy Broccoli Salad made with Greek yogurt for a crowd-pleasing picnic side dish!
-Tangy, creamy, and just as good as the original.
+Easy Healthy Broccoli Salad made with Greek yogurt (no mayo!) for a crowd-pleasing summer side dish or lunch!
+Tangy, creamy, and satisfying.

 It's high time for another version of the picnic table classic....but with a sauce made creamy with Greek yogurt rather than cashews.
 Dontcha think?

-Holy guacamole, this recipe could not be easier.
-First, we don’t have to cook anything.
-Considering the temps are above 90 these days, I’m not at all mad about not turning the oven or stove on.
+Holy guacamole, making the best broccoli salad ever could not be easier.
+First, we don't have to cook anything.
+Considering the temps are above 90 these days, I'm not at all mad about not turning the oven or stove on.

-Folks, this recipe is FRESH.
-It’s nice and light, totally picnic-perfect, but still super flavorful.
+Folks, this raw broccoli salad recipe is FRESH.
+It's nice and light, totally picnic-perfect, but still super flavorful.

 - No mayo: instead of mayo, we're creating mega tang and creaminess with the quadruple threat of 2% Greek yogurt (don't use fat free), vinegar, heart-healthy extra virgin olive oil and honey.

 - No cheese or bacon: you can totally add these if you'd like, but I thought this salad was crazy satisfying on its own.

 - A full pound of broccoli: and raw broccoli at that!
 You're definitely hitting your veggie quota with this dish.
 Be sure to finely chop the broccoli into bite-sized pieces to avoid chomping down on a big bite.

 No sir!
 I love how quickly this comes together because there's zero cooking involved.
 The dressing makes the raw broccoli even more texturally satisfying!

 This is a broccoli salad with vinegar dressing plus the addition of yogurt for a creamy finish.
 Lettuce not forgot, recipes are meant to be a guide!